-Dr. Amanda Gosman, Interim Chief of the Division of Plastic Surgery and pediatric craniofacial specialist demonstrates intricate surgical procedures in the Craniofacial Plating Lab.
+Dr. Amanda Gosman, Chief of the Division of Plastic Surgery and pediatric craniofacial specialist demonstrates intricate surgical procedures in the Craniofacial Plating Lab.

 Dr. Brooke French, Director of the Cosmetic Program and Co-Director of Craniofacial Surgery at the University of Colorado School of Medicine provided 1:1 instruction during the Craniofacial Skills Lab.

 Twelve independent residents practiced microsurgery on 1mm vessels at the Center for the Future of Surgery.